stackbuilders/tutorials/tutorials/haskell/parser-combinators/tutorial.md

 decodeTicketRows = decodeByName "" .
 BL8.pack
 ```

-The parserDate will take the first 4 digit chars for the year, then the value of the divisor
+The `parserDate` will take the first 4 digit chars for the year, then the value of the divisor
 is held, so then it can be checked that this value is the same to separate the month and day.
-Finally, the `fromGregorian` function will take the parsed values to return the Day.
+Finally, `fromGregorian` will take the parsed values to return the `Day`.

 ```haskell
 parserDate :: ParserM Day